Bernard of Corleone: Veneration

 The beatification process opened in Palermo in an informative process that began in 1673 and concluded sometime later before an apostolic process was opened in 1681 and closed at the end of the decade on 16 December 1689.
 The formal introduction to the cause came under Pope Benedict XIII on 18 December 1725 and Latini became titled as a Servant of God as a result of this.
-The confirmation of his heroic virtue allowed for Pope Clement XIII to title him as Venerable on 2 February 1762 while the same pope beatified him later on 15 May 1768 at Saint Peter's Basilica.
+The confirmation of his heroic virtue allowed for Pope Clement XIII to title him as Venerable on 2 February 1762.
+The same pope beatified him on 29 April 1768.

+The cause for Bernard's sainthood was formally opened on 11 December 1773.
 One final miracle was needed for him to be canonized as a saint and one such was investigated in its diocese of origin; the Congregation for the Causes of Saints reviewed it and validated the process on 22 May 1998.
 The medical panel of experts approved this miracle on 12 May 1999 as did the theologians on 24 September 1999 and the C.C.S. on 21 March 2000.
 Pope John Paul II approved this miracle on 1 July 2000 and formalized the date for sainthood in a consistory on 13 March 2001.
 John Paul II canonized Latini as a saint on 10 June 2001 in Saint Peter's Square.